Testlio-Automation/testlio-automation-templates/testlio-mobile-java-testng-template/README.md

-# Automated Android App Testing using Java with Selenium, Appium and TestNG
+# Automated Mobile App Testing using Java with Selenium, Appium and TestNG

 ## Project structure
 - `src/main`